 Welcome to Exhibits UofT!

-This page will give you some guidelines on using this service, answer some FAQs, and offer some tips and tricks.
+This page will give you some guidelines on using this service, answer some FAQs.

 For tutorials and other Omeka documentation, visit omeka.org.
-For for more detailed serice policies, please visit the Service Policy page.
+For for more detailed service policies, please visit the Service Policy page.

 If you're still stuck, use the contact us form to get in touch with us.